interTwin-eu/itwinai/README.md

 > [!NOTE]
 > It is possible to not use `--no-cache-dir` on a local computer, but on HPC systems we
 > recommend using it in order to not fill up your `.cache` directory.

+##### Installation using `uv.lock`
+The `uv.lock` file provides more information about the exact versions of the libraries that are used and thus could be better to install from.
+If you have `uv` installed, all you need to do is `uv sync` and it will match your `.venv` directory.
+If you have installed new packages and wish to update the `uv.lock` file, you can do so with `uv lock`.

+> [!WARNING]
+> Even if you have a venv activated while running `uv sync`, the packages will not
+> be installed there unless the venv's directory is called exactly `.venv`.

 #### PyTorch (+ Lightning) virtual environment